clrfund/monorepo/docs/howto-use-app.md

 2. Contribution tokens

-  > For testing,the test DAI tokens can be minted using the `mint()` function from the [etherscan contract page](https://goerli.arbiscan.io//address/0x65bc8dd04808d99cf8aa6749f128d55c2051edde#writeContract) with the follow inputs:
+  > For testing, mint the DAI tokens using the `mint()` function from the [etherscan contract page](https://goerli.arbiscan.io//address/0x65bc8dd04808d99cf8aa6749f128d55c2051edde#writeContract) with the follow inputs:

   - usr (address): Your wallet address
   - wad (uint256): How many DAI tokens to mint, e.g. 20000000000000000000 is 20 DAI